Fast, Exact and Scalable Dynamic Ridesharing: Introduction.

-Contraction hierarchies (CH)~\cite{GeisbergerSSV12} are a point-to-point route planning technique that is much faster than Dijkstra's algorithm (four orders of magnitude on continental networks).
-CH replaces systematic exploration of \emph{all} vertices in the network with two much smaller search spaces (forward and reverse) in directed acyclic graphs, in which each edge leads to a ``more important'' vertex.
-Customizable contraction hierarchies (CCH)~\cite{DibbeltSW16} are a variant of CH that can handle updates to the edge costs quickly (e.g., to support real-time traffic updates).
+Contraction hierarchies (CHs)~\cite{GeisbergerSSV12} are a point-to-point route planning technique that is much faster than Dijkstra's algorithm (four orders of magnitude on continental networks).
+CHs replace systematic exploration of \emph{all} vertices in the network with two much smaller search spaces (forward and reverse) in directed acyclic graphs, in which each edge leads to a ``more important'' vertex.
+Customizable contraction hierarchies (CCHs)~\cite{DibbeltSW16} are a variant of CHs that can handle updates to the edge costs quickly (e.g., to support real-time traffic updates).

-CH with buckets (BCH)~\cite{KnoppSSSW07} extends standard and customizable CH to the many-to-many shortest-path problem by storing CH search spaces in buckets.
+CHs with buckets (BCHs)~\cite{KnoppSSSW07} extend standard and customizable CHs to the many-to-many shortest-path problem by storing CH search spaces in buckets.
 More precisely, if $v$ appears in a search space from $s$ with distance~$x$, then $(s, x)$ is stored in a \emph{bucket}~$B(v)$ associated with $v$.
 For example, assume that we have stored the forward search spaces of a set~$S$ of vertices in buckets.
 Now, we can perform a many-to-one query (from $S$ to a vertex~$t$) by computing the reverse CH search space from $t$.
 For each vertex~$v$ in the search space with distance~$y$ to $t$, we scan the bucket~$B(v)$.
 For each entry~$(s, x) \in B(v)$, we obtain $x + y$ as a candidate for the shortest-path distance from $s$ to $t$.

 Geisberger et al.~\cite{GeisbergerLSNV10} adapt BCH to a simple carpooling problem, where drivers with a fixed source and target can pick up and drop off passengers heading the same way, as a means of sharing the costs of travel.
 Their problem, however, is very simplistic.
 The authors neglect departure times, vehicles shared with more than one passenger, and vehicles already on their way.